ubccapico/subaccount-course-info/README.md

    3. Chosen Subaccount ID, this is the subaccount you want to get course information for.
    4. Canvas term to look into.

 **Please note this script is rather slow.
-Due to the risk of taking down the AWS server, all API calls are done on a single thread**
+Due to the risk of taking down the AWS server, all API calls are done on a single thread.**